afroisalreadyinu/practical-ansible-intro/readme.md

     config.vm.network "forwarded_port", guest: 80, host: 8001

 Afterwards, the application you deployed (one of facetweet or hackerit) should be available on http://localhost:8001.
+If you are deploying to an external server, such as DigitalOcean as explained above, you can also update your `/etc/hosts` file (or `/private/etc/hosts` if you're on a Mac), adding the lines `IP.ADDRESS hackerit.com` and `IP.ADDRESS facetweet.com`, where `IP.ADDRESS` is replaced with the IP-address of your server.
+Afterwards, if you go to hackerit.com on your browser, you should see the login page of the hackerit app.

 ### Tags